graisondangor/cuny-advanced-data-journalism/README.md

 ## Details of each story assignment

 The reporting assignments for this course are two data journalism stories.
-For each story you will hand in reporting memos, drafts and final pieces.
-You will do this by working in your team Drive folder or repository in Github?
+For each story you will hand in pitches, reporting memos, drafts and final pieces.
+You will file your work in your assigned team Drive folder.

 Each story includes the following deliverables:

-*   Pitch
+*   Pitch (5 points)
-*   Reporting memo
+*   Reporting memo (5 points)
-*   Draft
+*   Draft (15 points)
-*   Story
+*   Story (15 points)

-#### Pitch requirements
+#### Pitch

-  A pitch should be 1 page long, 2 pages long max.   including the following things
+  A pitch should be 1 page long, 2 pages long max.   including the following things:

 *   Team byline and beat.